- What Function Does the Pancreas Serve?

 Treating Chronic Pancreatitis with Intravenous Treatment

-Many veterinarians choose to treat their patients with IV fluid therapy.
-There is a particular IV fluid therapy treatment that will help to restore health in your pet's body in a way that is necessary for recovery from severe dehydration.
+Many veterinarians choose to treat their patients with a therapeutic dose of intravenous fluids.
+There is a particular intravenous fluids treatment that will help to restore health in your pet's body in a way that is necessary for recovery from severe dehydration and maintain normal fluid levels.
 In some cases, the vet may prescribe anti-emetic medications.
 This is to prevent vomiting, nausea, and other associated abdominal issues.